 About WELLBUTRIN XL

 WELLBUTRIN XL is a prescription medicine used to treat adults with a certain type of depression called major depressive disorder, and for the prevention of autumn-winter seasonal depression (seasonal affective disorder [SAD]).1

 WELLBUTRIN XL belongs to a class of medications called NDRI, which is also known as norepinephrine-dopamine reuptake inhibitors.
 It works on chemicals in the brain that affect mood.1-3

 Generic versions of WELLBUTRIN XL may contain different inactive ingredients.
 While inactive ingredients do not affect how well a medicine works, they may cause different side effects.4,5

-Also, due to the variety of different WELLBUTRIN XL generics, you could get a pill one month that looks, smells, and/or tastes different than the pill from the month before.4,6
+Also, due to the variety of different WELLBUTRIN XL generics, you could get a pill one month that appears different than the pill from the month before.4,6

 Another difference is SmartCoatTM technology.
-Only brand name WELLBUTRIN XL has this patented technology, allowing steady release of each dose.
+WELLBUTRIN XL uses this patented technology, allowing steady release of each dose.
 This means a consistent level of the active ingredient is available in the body over the course of each day.7-9

 The most common side effects of WELLBUTRIN XL include trouble sleeping, stuffy nose, dry mouth, dizziness, feeling anxious, nausea, constipation, and joint aches.1

-First, tell your healthcare professional you want brand name WELLBUTRIN XL.
-Your healthcare professional has to fill the specific prescription when it states DAW1 or “brand medically necessary.”
+First, ask your healthcare professional if brand name WELLBUTRIN XL is right for you.
+Your pharmacist then has to fill the specific prescription when it states DAW1 or “brand medically necessary.”
 DAW1 means “dispense as written.”

 When you go to pick up your prescription, check it before leaving the pharmacy.
 Brand name WELLBUTRIN XL is a creamy white to pale yellow round tablet that has “WELLBUTRIN XL” on it followed by the dose.1

 If you find that your prescription has been substituted for a generic, ask to speak to the pharmacist so that they can confirm that your healthcare professional authorized the substitution.

 Your healthcare professional may need to fill out what is called a prior authorization form in order for your insurance to cover the brand name.
 Find out more about prior authorization.